code-dot-org/code-dot-org/apps/docs/refactor.md

 - If the library works with internal state, encapsulate that state into a class that must be instantiated by the calling code.
 - If the library works with internal state, but only supports a singleton instance, only export the singleton instance and not the backing class.
+Note that you don't even need to have a backing class to have a library which acts as a singleton.
+It's fine to just enclose data within a library's internal scope.

 For more complicated capsule libraries whose code is spread across multiple files the pattern is only a bit more involved: